mini9dev/fakeGames/setup_FakeGames.md

 ## Téléchargez le programme d'installation ici

-⚡ **Télécharger le setup complet via [Transfer.it](https://transfer.it/ton-lien-unique)**
+⚡ **Download the full installer here [Transfer.it](https://transfer.it/t/SQNywUk1DRTD)**

-📦 Ce lien héberge le fichier complet `setup_FakeGames.exe` car la limite GitHub est de 25MB.
+📦 This link hosts the full `setup_FakeGames.exe` file because GitHub limits uploads to 25MB.

 ---

 ### Instructions

-1. Cliquez sur le lien ci-dessus pour démarrer le téléchargement.
+1. Click the link above to start the download.
-2. Une fois téléchargé, lancez le fichier `setup_FakeGames.exe`.
+2. Once downloaded, run the `setup_FakeGames.exe` file.
-3. Profitez de FakeGames Launcher !
+3. Enjoy using FakeGames Launcher!

 ---

-#### Remarque
+#### Note

-Ce lien est sûr et directement géré par Transfer.it, le fichier est toujours à jour.
+This link is safe and managed by Transfer.it, the file is always up to date.

 ---

-*Merci de nous soutenir en faisant une ⭐ sur GitHub !*
+*Thank you for supporting us with a ⭐ on GitHub!*